-There are several free credit score checking services available, such as Noddle, which will not only tell you your credit score but also alert you if anything out of the ordinary occurs.
+There are several free credit score checking services available, such as Noddle.
+They will not only tell you your credit score but also alert you if anything out of the ordinary occurs.

-If you are thinking of getting a credit rebuilder card, look for the ones that come with a free credit checking service.
-This will help you track your credit score and see whether any of the changes you make are helping to improve it.
+If you’re thinking of getting a credit rebuilder card, look for those that come with a free credit checking service.
+This will help you track your credit score and see whether the changes you make are helping to improve it.

-When looking at applying for a credit card, take advantage the free ‘check eligibility’ services that lenders provide.
+When looking at applying for a credit card, take advantage of the free ‘check eligibility’ services that lenders provide.
 These are often found on the credit card’s information web page and don’t affect your credit score.
-Checking your eligibility could give you a good idea about whether you would be accepted for that particular card before you submit an application.
+Checking your eligibility could tell you whether you would be accepted for that particular card before you submit an application.

 Tip 3: Register for the electoral roll